rnpbr/opennetworking-docs/docs/en/Contribua.md

 ### :material-tools: Tools

-the project has some automation and standardization tools, such as `taskpy` and `black`, which are used to automate tasks and standardize the code, respectively.
+The project has some automation and standardization tools, such as `taskpy` and `black`, which are used to automate tasks and standardize the code, respectively.
 #### :material-translate: Automatic Translation

 The `task translate` command is responsible for translating the Markdown files located in the `docs/pt` folder to **English** and saving the translations in `docs/en` using the **Gemini 2.0 Flash** model to perform the translation.
-It ensures that the content is translated accurately without changing the structure of the documentation and keeping all references and links intact.
+It ensures that the content is translated accurately without altering the documentation structure and keeping all references and links intact.

 #### :material-code-tags-check: How to configure and use file translation

-The following are instructions for correctly configuring the environment and performing the translations.
+The following are the instructions to correctly configure the environment and perform the translations.

 ---

-#### **Step 1: Obtain the Gemini API key**
+#### **Step 1: Get the Gemini API Key**

-To use the **Gemini** translation model, you must obtain a free API key.
+To use the **Gemini** translation model, you need to obtain a free API key.
 Follow the steps below:

-1. Access <a target="_blank" href="https://aistudio.google.com/apikey">Google AI Studio</a>.
+1. Go to <a target="_blank" href="https://aistudio.google.com/apikey">Google AI Studio</a>.
 2. Log in to a valid Google account.
 3. Click on **Create API key**.
 4. Copy the generated key to use in the project.

 !!! info "Info"
-    More about the Google Gemini API implementation can be found in the <a target="_blank" href="https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=python">Official Documentation</a>.
+    More about the google gemini API implementation access the <a target="_blank" href="https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=python">Official Documentation</a>.

 ---